ABA File Converter

 What is an ABA file?

 The ABA format has been the Australian banking standard for batch payments since the 1980s and is accepted by every major Australian financial institution — including CBA, Westpac, ANZ, NAB, Macquarie, and Bankwest.
 Payroll and accounting platforms such as Xero, MYOB, and QuickBooks all export ABA files directly from their payment-run screens.
+If you do not have an export, use our free ABA file creator to build one from scratch.
 Read the full ABA file format specification →

 Frequently asked questions